BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/ShiftTransform.md

 # Shift Transform

-Transform cell information by shifting bits.
+Transform cell information into an integer.

 ## Overview